Content provided by a guest contributor.

 - Don’t blend in with the crowd.
 I don’t mean you have to be radical, but let’s not conform within the gathering.

 - Focus on the moment and be fully engaged, this will help you stand out and will automatically give you those key necessary communication ingredients of eye contact and listening skills etc.

 - Always ask powerful and meaningful questions and take a genuine interest in others.

 - Importantly, always reinforce keywords in your conversation.
 Don’t focus on long descriptions about you and your business; simplicity and impact will set you apart.

 - Create value in your interaction.
 Don’t just dominate the entire conversation for the sake of it.
 Be smart on one issue that will give you that edge.
 People will remember you for that.
 Transfer value to others, which of course create value for you.

 Let’s start building our top line through effective networking.

-Mike Anderson is a passionate entrepreneur focused entirely on helping small business owners to stay in business and achieve beyond the norm.
-This he does as founder and chairman of the National Small Business Chamber (NSBC) –
+The content in this article was provided by Mike Anderson – a passionate entrepreneur focused entirely on helping small business owners to stay in business and achieve beyond the norm.
+This he does as founder and CEO of the National Small Business Chamber (NSBC).

 The NSBC is South Africa's leading SME organisation and the fastest growing organisation of its kind in the world, committed to helping business owners and entrepreneurs become tomorrow's business legends.